4icp/starshell-beta-releases/README.md

 Welcome to the beta program.
 Since browser extensions must go through a lengthy review process (even for betas), we are providing the "Weekly" channel for users to install and test the beta on a (roughly) weekly update release cycle.

-When a new release is published, you will be forced to update in order to continue beta testing.

 ## Getting Started